 While most mild symptoms do not need hospitalisation, about 1 in 5 people diagnosed with severe dengue symptoms will require hospital care.

 What types of food can help to treat dengue fever?

+A popular myth around dengue fever is that papaya leaf can help to cure dengue fever.
 While no specific food can cure dengue fever, certain types of food can help to manage the symptoms.
 Taking in fruits and vegetables can help to strengthen your immune system, so that you can fight the infection better.

 If you are having difficulty eating, choose foods that are easy to swallow and digest such as porridge and soft foods.
 Remember to hydrate regularly as well.

 As mentioned, there are four serotypes of dengue.
 When you recover from one serotype, your body would have built immunity against it.
 However, you may pick up repeated dengue fevers from the other three.